rocketinsights/edb_docs/README.md

 ## Icons

 We're using the shared [edb-icons repository](https://github.com/rocketinsights/edb-icons) as a git submodule.
 Any updates to icons should be made in this repository.
 When you're ready to pull in changes, run `yarn update-icons`.
-This will create/update iconNames.js, IconTypes.js and pull down the latest icons from the edb-icons repo.
+This will create/update `iconNames.js`, `iconType.js`, and pull down the latest icons from the `edb-icons` repo.

 ## Migrating RST files